 Diy copper curtain rods on a screened porch with white curtain panels.

-Below you will see three sets of instructions, one for wall-to-wall installation, one for wall mounted (traditional installation) and finally a third for a bay window or other odd-shaped space.
+Below you will see three sets of instructions: one for wall-to-wall installation, one for wall mounted (traditional installation) and finally a third for a bay window or other odd-shaped space.

 1. Spray paint your flanges.
 Keep in mind that it will scratch easily, so handle them with care.
 Once they’re up, there’s no concern.
+A toddler in pink shoes is near metallic piping discs arranged on a surface, with a can of Ace Metallic copper spray paint placed to the right, perfect materials for crafting DIY copper curtain rods.

 4. Insert pipe.
 Determine what’s level.
 Mark where you want the next flange (or if doing an extended like ours, the support) to be.
 Remove the pipe.

-5.Install 2nd flange in marked spot.
+5. Install 2nd flange in marked spot.
 Loosely screw in adapter.
 Mark and cut pipe.
+Two hands are using a pipe cutter tool to cut a copper pipe, perfect for crafting DIY copper curtain rods.

 To cut the pipe, just fit the pipe cutter around the pipe and tighten it, then start twisting.
 Continue tightening as you go, and after a minute or so the pipe will come right apart.

-Standard Industrial Curtain Rod Style
+Standard Curtain Rod Style

 If you prefer to hang your curtains in the standard way, not wall-to-wall, then you should follow this particular set of instructions.